ZEBAS204/moz-safari-toolbar/README.md

 2. Migrate it into a *"chrome profile plugin"* (like [CustomJSforFx](https://github.com/Aris-t2/CustomJSforFx)):
    > The main focus of this extension is allowing *non-power-users* to enjoy the visuals with a simple click.

+3. Use [`-moz-element` CSS function](https://developer.mozilla.org/en-US/docs/Web/CSS/element) together with [`userChrome.css`](https://www.userchrome.org/) to render the background image on the tab bar element:
+   > This is not possible because of how Firefox CSS engine handles tabs.
+Each tab is outside of the CSS context of the UI.

 ### Known issues

+- Use `set` and `map` to reduce JavaScript garbage collector activity.

 - Bottom search bar inherits the background.